 4. Rise of nationalism

-Rise of nationalism among countries like Russia, Baltic republics (Estonia, Latvia, Lithuania), Ukraine, Georgia etc is the most important and immediate cause of disintegration of the USSR.
-The national feeling was strong among the more prosperous areas in USSR and not in Central Asian republics.
-Ordinary people among prosperous republics didn’t like to pay big price to uplift the backward Central Asian republics.
+The rise of nationalism among countries like Russia, Baltic republics (Estonia, Latvia, Lithuania), Ukraine, Georgia etc. is the most important and immediate cause of the disintegration of the USSR.
+The national feeling was strong among the more prosperous areas in the USSR and not in Central Asian republics.
+Ordinary people in prosperous republics didn’t like to pay a big price to uplift the backward Central Asian republics.

 Consequences of the disintegration of the USSR

 - The period marked the end of many communist regimes in response to mass protests.